shakacode/react_on_rails/README.md

 *Identical to top of page*

 ## Thank you from [Justin Gordon](https://github.com/justin808) and [ShakaCode](https://github.com/shakacode)
 Thank you for considering using [React on Rails](https://github.com/shakacode/react_on_rails).
-For an overview and the "why?" of this project, see my GORUCO 2017 talk [Front-End Sadness to Happiness: The React on Rails Story](https://www.youtube.com/watch?v=SGkTvKRPYrk)**.
-You can get the *[slides here](http://www.shakacode.com/talks)*.
+For an overview and the "why?" of this project, see my GORUCO 2017 talk [Front-End Sadness to Happiness: The React on Rails Story](https://www.youtube.com/watch?v=SGkTvKRPYrk).
+You can get the [slides here](http://www.shakacode.com/talks).

 We at [ShakaCode](http://www.shakacode.com) are a small, boutique, remote-first application development company.
 We fund this project by: